Squatting (Australian history): Background and history

-When the First Fleet established a settlement at Sydney Cove in 1788 the colonial government claimed to own all of Australia east of the 135th meridian east, ignoring any Indigenous claims to the land.
-Land that had been deemed 'unoccupied' by Europeans was described as Crown land.
+When the First Fleet established a settlement at Sydney Cove in 1788 the colonial government claimed all of Australia east of the 135th meridian east, without regard to the presence of the existing Indigenous population.
+Land that had been deemed "unoccupied" by Europeans was described as Crown land.
 Governors of New South Wales were given authority to make land grants to free settlers, emancipists (former convicts) and non-commissioned officers.
 When land grants were made they were often subject to conditions such as a quit rent (one shilling per 50 acre to be paid after five years) and a requirement for the grantee to reside on and cultivate the land.
 In line with the British government's policy of concentrated land settlement for the colony, governors of New South Wales tended to be prudent in making land grants.
 By the end of Governor Macquarie's tenure in 1821 less than 1000 sqmi of land had been granted in the colony of New South Wales.

 During Governor Brisbane's term, however, land grants were more readily made.
 In addition regulations introduced during Brisbane's term enabled settlers to purchase (with his permission) up to 4,000 acres (16 km2) at 5s an acre (with superior quality land priced at 7s 6d).
 During Governor Brisbane's four years in office the total amount of land in private hands virtually doubled.

 The impetus for squatting activities during this early phase was an expanding market for meat as the population of Sydney increased.
 The first steps in establishing wool production in New South Wales also created an increased demand for land.
 Squatting activity was often carried out by emancipist and native-born colonists as they sought to define and consolidate their place within society.